Stefanos Tsitsipas: Personal life

-Tsitsipas credits his mother's twin sister, who was also a professional tennis player in the Soviet Union, with helping the family's finances so that he could afford to travel with his father to train and compete during his junior career.
+Tsitsipas credits his mother's twin sister, who was also a professional tennis player in the Soviet Union, with financial support so that he could be accompanied by his father and compete as a junior player.
 His maternal grandfather Sergei Salnikov was an Olympic gold medal-winning member of the Soviet national football team and a former manager of FC Spartak Moscow.

 During a Futures tournament in Crete, Tsitsipas nearly drowned while swimming at sea on an off-day.
 After a current carried him away from the shore, his father noticed what had happened and helped save his life.
 He attributes his confident approach of "[feeling] absolutely zero fear on the court" to the perspective he gained from this experience.

 He is a Greek Orthodox Christian.

 Tsitsipas has expressed interest in promoting the sport of tennis in Greece, where he has said "tennis is not very popular."
-After his finals appearance at the 2018 Barcelona Open, he commented that his success was helping him achieve this goal.
+After his finals appearance at the 2018 Barcelona Open, he noted that his success was helping him achieve this goal.
 Of his performance and the attention it received, he stated, "Many people were talking about [the final] and I had plenty of interviews that I did on big channels in Greece for big media centres.
 It got people's attention...
 It makes me motivated to do even better in the future, and become even more popular...
 I hope to inspire more people to play tennis in Greece."

 Career statistics

-Grand Slam tournament singles performance timeline
+Grand Slam tournament performance timeline

-Current through the 2023 Australian Open.
+Current through the 2025 US Open.